notmarshmllow/Bug-Bounty-Tips/README.md

 # Bug-Bounty-Tips
 The Repository aims to provide maximum Tips posted by Great Bug Hunters on Social Media at one place.

-Here you will find cool tips amd tricks to find bugs.
+Here you will find cool tips and tricks to find bugs.

 These are some of the cool tips posted by Bug Hunters on Twitter and other Social Media Platforms.